abyrd/biofeed/README.md

 # Interfacing with Audio Software

-Rather than send packets with an ad hoc format such as raw bytes, the data are encoded as Open Sound Control messages[1], which are understood by software like Native Instruments Reaktor.
+Rather than send packets with an ad hoc format such as raw bytes, the data are encoded as [Open Sound Control](https://opensoundcontrol.stanford.edu) messages, which are understood by software like Native Instruments Reaktor.

 In Reaktor the OSC settings are located under the File menu.
 You must click the OSC Activate checkbox at the top of this settings window to begin receiving OSC messages.
 Although Reaktor displays the IP address of your network interface, it should also receive messages sent by this script on the loopback interface.
 The port should be set to 5005.
 Once this is set up, you can add a module to your patch: Built-in Modules -> OSC -> OSC Receive.
 In the Connect tab of that module, you can select `/h10/hr` for heart rate in BPM or `/h10/rr` for ECG R-R intervals.